CuteMonkey/LineMazeSolver/README.md

 NOTICE that this solver do not have map fomat check currently, so **write your map file carefully**.

 If you are lazy, do not want to write map file by hand, here is a convenient tool.
+(Suggest that use Chrome to open the tool.)

 [Map file generator](https://fiddle.jshell.net/hqkpp78L/12/)